tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

-A Projection is a derived representation of a specific state, built by replaying the sequence of events that describe how this state changed over time.
+A Projection is deriving a specific state by replaying a sequence of relevant events.

 In other words, it's the result of reading and transforming events into a model.